cjkoester/dbsql_query_logger/README.md

 Retrieves Databricks SQL (DBSQL) [query history](https://docs.databricks.com/api/workspace/queryhistory/list) and merges it into a Delta Lake table.

-A [System Table](https://docs.databricks.com/en/administration-guide/system-tables/index.html) containing similar data is on the Databricks roadmap, so this project will be mostly unecessary in the near future for customers using Unity Catalog and System Tables.
+A [System Table](https://docs.databricks.com/en/administration-guide/system-tables/index.html) containing similar data is on the Databricks roadmap, so solutions like this will be mostly unecessary in the near future.

 ## Getting Started